Clarity logoClarity logoClarity

 The S&P 500 tracks 500 of the largest US companies and is the benchmark most investors measure against.
 Here's how it works, how to invest in it.

 When someone says "the market was up today," they almost always mean the S&P 500.
-It's the benchmark that every fund manager is measured against, every financial advisor references, and every retirement account effectively tracks.
-Understanding the S&P 500 isn't optional for investors; it's foundational.
+Every fund manager measures performance against it, every financial advisor references it, and every retirement account effectively tracks it.
+Understanding the S&P 500 isn't optional for investors.
+It's foundational.

 The S&P 500 is a stock market index that tracks 500 of the largest publicly traded companies in the United States.
 It's maintained by S&P Dow Jones Indices (a division of S&P Global) and is widely considered the single best gauge of US large-cap stock performance.

 Here's something most people don't know: the S&P 500 is not just the 500 largest US companies.
 A committee at S&P Dow Jones Indices decides which companies are included.
-There are eligibility requirements; a company must be US-based, have a market cap above roughly $18 billion, be profitable over the most recent four quarters combined, and have adequate liquidity; but meeting the criteria doesn't guarantee inclusion.
+There are eligibility requirements: a company must be US-based, have a market cap above ~$18 billion, be profitable over the most recent four quarters combined, and have adequate liquidity, but meeting the criteria doesn't guarantee inclusion.

 The committee meets regularly and makes additions and removals based on their judgment.
 When a company is added to the S&P 500, index funds tracking it must buy shares, which often pushes the stock price up.
 When a company is removed, the opposite happens.
 This "index effect" is real and measurable.